 Who will read my Continuing Professional Development record?

-You keep a record yourself and simply confirm you are doing this when you renew.
-You may be selected for audit, and if you are the person who contacts you will be the person who will read the report you send in.
+You only need to send in your log of CPD if we ask you to do so.
+If you are selected for audit, the person who contacts you will be the person who will read the report you send in.
 All information is received in confidence.

 I don’t want to go on the referral lists.
 Do I still have to do Continuing Professional Development?